English - Reading

 Readers are encouraged to join in with songs and rhymes to develop language and communication skills, this is further developed in daily story times and opportunities for individualised reading exploration including sequencing activities, role play and reading with others.

-We recognise that many of our learners present with Executive Dysfunction and therefore employ a range of autism enablement strategies to support our readers to organise their thoughts (e.g. scaffolding a sequence of events), plan their responses (e.g. accessing prior knowledge and making connections) and monitor their understanding (e.g. creating mental images, engaging in discussions and summarising)
+We recognise that many of our learners present with Executive Functioning needs and therefore we employ a range of autism enablement strategies to support our readers to organise their thoughts (e.g. scaffolding a sequence of events), plan their responses (e.g. accessing prior knowledge and making connections) and monitor their understanding (e.g. creating mental images, engaging in discussions and summarising)

 All children have the opportunity to learn to read through a synthetic phonics approach.

 The detailed and cumulative structure of this approach to learning to read builds on some of the strengths our learners with autism have who see the detail within the ‘whole’.
-We have adapted the DFE ‘Letters and Sounds’ progression document and teach phonics through various multi-sensory formats providing our learners with a range of experiences to develop their phonetic awareness.
-We use a range of resources such as ‘Jolly Phonics’ to inform our teaching and plan frequent opportunities for ‘over learning’ concepts so that our learners experience them in a range of contexts to help scaffold the generalisation and transference of skills which some of our learners find more difficult in line with their diagnosis of autism.
+We use the 'Read Write Inc Phonics' program for our learners who are 8 years old and below; our learners age 9 and above access the 'Read Write Inc Fresh Start' program.
+Teaching is targeted to each individuals level of challenge.
+All phonics sessions are taught through various multi-sensory formats providing our learners with a range of experiences to develop their phonetic awareness.
+There are frequent opportunities for ‘over learning’ concepts so that our learners experience them in a range of contexts to help scaffold the generalisation and transference of skills which some of our learners find more difficult in line with their diagnosis of autism.